jwplayer/jwplatform-docs/docs/building_your_site/widgets/feeds_widgets.md

     <h2 class="jw-feed-title">My Feed</h2>

 You can also style the feed using class="jw-feed", as defined in the feed div.
-See the CSS Skinning Reference for more information on styling your feed.
+See the [CSS Reference](building_your_site/widgets/feeds_widget_css_reference/) for more information on styling your feed.

     <div id="feed" class="jw-feed">